dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/tellme_global/readme.md

 > devtools::install_github("MagicForrest/DGVMBenchmarks", ref = "main", dependencies = c("Depends", "Imports"), build_opts = c("--no-resave-data", "--no-manual"), build_vignettes = TRUE, force=T)
 ```

 The commands above will ask about which dependencies to update.
-I recommend installing updated versions of all the packages when asked, but be warned this might take a while.
-Also there might be issues, see **Troubleshooting** later.
+I recommend you do not upgrade packages unless you have a compelling reason to do so.
+This is because there can be very HPC specific issues when installing R packages (particularly terra for some reason).
+So if you have a stable and functional set of R packages, I suggest to keep them.
+See also **Troubleshooting** later.

 ##### Dependencies for the tellus.rmd markdown script